 The overwhelming majority of patients experience these mild to moderate changes in the lumbar and cervical spinal regions by the age of 30.
 Many experience these changes by the age of 20.
 I already had moderate degenerative changes in my lumbar spine by the age of 16.

 Herniated discs can cause neurological problems and pain, when they affect a nerve structure.
 However, most disc conditions are completely benign and might go completely unnoticed simply because they do not create any significant symptoms.
 Even painful disc conditions will typically resolve on their own and usually do not require any specialized herniated disc treatment.

-To summarize this article, herniated discs are basically a normal part of the lives of some lumbar and cervical spinal discs.
+To summarize this "What is a herniated disc?" article, herniated discs are basically a normal part of the lives of some lumbar and cervical spinal discs.
 Discs will inevitably dry out, lose height and bulge as they age.
 The condition does not mean that the spine will suffer any ill effects, nor does it mean that the patient will suffer any lasting pain.